Sara12-2/EmailClassifierProject/README.md

-# 🧠 ML Projects — Arch Technologies Internship

-This repository contains two interactive machine learning applications built during the **Arch Technologies Internship**:

----

-## 📧 Project 1: Email/SMS Spam Classifier
+## 📧 Project : Email/SMS Spam Classifier

 > A real-time classifier that detects whether a message is **SPAM** or **NOT SPAM**, using traditional ML techniques.